myPhysicsLab Documentation

 memo.memorize();

-To memorize the starting initial conditions, we call the memorize() function once before starting the simulation.
+To memorize the starting initial conditions, call the memorize() function once before starting the simulation.

 To see it working try this link (and click the “play” button).